Kiwikiu

 Past and Present

-Formerly found all over Maui and Moloka’i.
-Now, only fewer than 300 Kiwikiu are estimated to exist.
-Their current range is extremely restricted – less than 3,000 hectares (7,413 acres)- largely protected within the Hanawi Natural Area Reserve, Haleakalā National Park, and The Nature Conservancy’s Waikamoi Preserve.
+Kiwikiu were formerly found all over Maui and Moloka’i.
+Now, fewer than 200 individuals are estimated to exist.
+Their current range is extremely restricted, 2,155 hectares (5,325 acres), but is largely protected within the Hanawi Natural Area Reserve, Haleakalā National Park, and The Nature Conservancy’s Waikamoi Preserve.

 Conservation Efforts